na-na-hi/renget/archive/2ngq2.md

 Luccione tilted his head, inspecting his handiwork.
 One hero was furiously gathering up scattered bills, gripped by the vision of unlimited wealth Luccione had implanted.
 Another proclaimed grandiose delusions of power and prestige to the empty lobby, arms raised messianically.
 The others were similarly incapacitated, lost in worlds of imagined glory and indulgence.

-"Look at them.
-Pathetic," Luccione remarked.
+"They seem to be having fun," Luccione remarked.

-"Who needs ideals when you have chaos?
+"Who needs ideals when you have this?
 This is the essence of art."
 Midas punctuated his words by sending the grandiose hero crashing into a wall with a cackle.
 The other subdued heroes winced and struggled feebly against their golden bonds to no avail.
 As more heroes and law enforcement arrived, so did the other members of Night Parade.

 Greenfinger fought his way besides Luccione as he sent a giant oak flying through an apartment complex.
-Karma leaped from building to build, taking everything of great value.
-Tomi created a construct warrior to tear through the crowd.
+Karma leaped from building to building, taking everything of great value as she tore through the defenders with claws and fang.
+Tomi created a construct warrior to cleave through the crowd, laughing in wild amusement.

 Luccione allowed himself a faint smile.
 "I believe the night's symphony still awaits its crescendo.
 Your team is quite a sight."

 Midas's grin was sharpened gold.
 "Aren't they?
 Stay here with the others and enjoy yourself.
 I have something to do inside."
 Luccione watched the Night Parade's leader casually walk through the chaos and disappear through the agency's door.
+***
 Soon the once-pristine walls of the Saurus Agency was cracked and scorched.
 Luccione strode calmly through the ruined lobby, Greenfinger lumbering behind him.
 The sounds of chaos echoed from deeper within the building - Midas and the others were keeping the heroes thoroughly occupied.

 Luccione's sharp ears picked up approaching footsteps from down the hall.
 He extended his perceptions, searching for the minds of those drawing near.
 Aha - two "heroes" approaching, both excited by the promise of violence.
 Crude beasts, from what he could glean.
 This could be entertaining.